Live Nation (LYV)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

 Live Nation’s full-year EPS flipped from negative to positive over the last five years.
-This is encouraging and shows it’s at a critical moment in its life.
+This is a good sign and shows it’s at an inflection point.

-In Q1, Live Nation reported EPS at negative $0.32, up from negative $0.56 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Live Nation’s full-year EPS of $2.91 to shrink by 4.3%.
+In Q3, Live Nation reported EPS of $0.73, down from $1.62 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Live Nation’s full-year EPS of $1.35 to grow 104%.

 8. Cash Is King

-Live Nation’s free cash flow clocked in at $264.7 million in Q1, equivalent to a 7.8% margin.
-This result was good as its margin was 5.9 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends trump fluctuations.
+Live Nation’s free cash flow clocked in at $712 million in Q3, equivalent to a 8.4% margin.
+The company’s cash profitability regressed as it was 1.1 percentage points lower than in the same quarter last year, but it’s still above its two-year average.
+We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, leading to short-term swings.
+Long-term trends trump temporary fluctuations.

-Over the next year, analysts predict Live Nation’s cash conversion will slightly fall.
-Their consensus estimates imply its free cash flow margin of 6.8% for the last 12 months will decrease to 3.6%.
+Over the next year, analysts’ consensus estimates show they’re expecting Live Nation’s free cash flow margin of 6.3% for the last 12 months to remain the same.

 9. Return on Invested Capital (ROIC)